Latrobe Valley: Demographics

-The primary hospital is the Latrobe Regional Hospital located on the Princes Highway between Morwell and Traralgon.
+The primary hospital is the Latrobe Regional Hospital located on the Princes Highway in Traralgon.

 Smaller towns are Tyers, Newborough, Yinnar, Yallourn North, Churchill (site of the local campus of Federation University) and Boolarra.

 Economy

 Key industry sectors include health care, power generation, retail, paper manufacture, timber mills, agriculture, dairy, timber, information technology, engineering and education.
 The valley provides 85% of Victoria's electricity and has a substantial engineering sector supporting the power generation, pulp and paper production and food processing industries, etc. The tertiary education sector attracts local, interstate and international students.

 Despite its outside image as a regional economy dominated by mining and electricity, the region employs more hospital and aged care workers than power industry workers and has important service, health care and education sectors.
 Hospitals are the largest employer in the regional economy at 5% of the workforce, followed by power industry workers at 4.2%, supermarket and grocery store workers at 3%, and aged care workers at 2.9%.

+Local job data and observations also show strong demand across healthcare, retail, trades, and community services in the Latrobe Valley.

 Logging is also an important industry in the hills to the north and south, with a major paper mill located at Maryvale, near Morwell.
 In the rugged north of the region is located the historic gold-mining town of Walhalla, amid mountains forming the west of Alpine National Park and nearby Baw Baw National Park, which includes a small winter ski resort.